Southeastern Ohio Dental Clinic

 Today the clinic has moved to a former private dental office bolstered by grant funds from the Ohio Department of Health, the Sisters of St. Joseph Charitable Fund and the Marietta Memorial Foundation.
 This office is fully equipped with five treatment rooms, a large waiting room and adequate parking in a more visible and accessible location in downtown Marietta.
-Dr. Dale White provides superlative care to patients and is competently supported by three full-time staff including one dental assistant, as well as two other staff members who serve as both front office and dental assistants as needed.
+Staff includes a full-time dentist, one dental assistant, and two other staff members who serve as both front office and dental assistants as needed.
 The clinic offers preventive, restorative and emergency care.
 Currently the dental clinic accepts Ohio Medicaid and offers a sliding fee scale for Ohio residents who meet low-income eligibility.
 There is a minimum fee of $30 for all others.

 The Southeastern Ohio Dental Clinic is located at 123 Third Street in Marietta.
 Office hours are Monday through Thursday from 7:00 a.m. to 5:00 p.m.
-For more information, call 740.374.6242, send an email to email@example.com, or log onto the health department Website at http://www.washco-ohhealth.org/144.
+For more information, call 740.374.6242, send an email to email@example.com, or visit the health department website at http://www.washco-ohhealth.org/144.

 » Would you like your clinic featured in the Spotlight?
 Please contact us!